eliz79/Recruitment-and-Selection/README.rst

 agency.
 John wants to minimize the duration of selection process.

 ''Details'':
-The HR team is given a target of new hires for different categories.
-This project explains recruitment process of one such class of employees (say R) and the problems encountered in the hiring process.
-The recruitment for class R consists of various steps.
-Examination, Background checks and negotiation for salary (salary belonging to that class is fixed).
-For a candidate to get hired, he must have all the tests cleared in order to be eligible for the final list.
+This project explains recruitment process of a class of employees (say R) and the problems encountered in the hiring process.
+The recruitment for class R consists of Examination, Background checks and salary negotiations.
+For a candidate to get hired, he must clear all phases in order to be eligible for the final list.
 John wants to generate a pool of prescreened employees on the basis of eligibility criteria before his team gets notified.
-Once he has a filtered list of employees, it will be easier for them to achieve the target from filtered employees at the time of notification.

 Goals:
 This template will overcome the delays caused in achieving the target in the